Join us on an unforgettable musical journey to America’s Music Cities.

 7 New Orleans Sightseeing and Jazz Dinner Cruise

 Begin the day with a narrated tour of New Orleans.
-See the sights you’ve heard about for years such as the historic French Quarter, beautiful Garden District, colorful River Walk along the Mississippi and famous Bourbon Street.
+See the sights such as the historic French Quarter, beautiful Garden District, colorful River Walk along the Mississippi and famous Bourbon Street.
 Enjoy free time on your own in the “Quarter” for lunch or maybe some beignets and coffee at Café du Monde before taking to the water for an exciting dinner cruise aboard the Paddlewheeler Creole Queen

 .
 Enjoy the sounds of traditional New Orleans Jazz music while dining on regional cuisine as it sails along the Mississippi River.
 Meals: B, D